Jemoka/Jemoka/README.md

 Here's some things I currently do that may interest you:
 * 📋 [#!/Shabang | Condution](https://github.com/Shabang-Systems/Condution): Awesome Checklist App for Humans and Aliens Alike w/ @zbuster05 @Exr0n @ban-ionic-ohms @TheEnquirer
 * 📢 [TalkBank Batchalign](https://github.com/TalkBank/batchalign): Have you ever wanted your audio transcribed, utterances segmented, and morphology analyzed?
 Well now you can.
 Done at the Psycolinguistics Lab at CMU.
-Also a paper in-print with JSLHR.
+[Read the paper!](https://pubs.asha.org/doi/full/10.1044/2023_JSLHR-22-00642)
 * 🎤 [#!/Shabang | Simon](https://github.com/Shabang-Systems/simon): Can we augment large language models effectively with data in Elastic, and have actual coherent factual answers from giant amounts of content?
 Yes we can!
 Heavy WIP.
 * 🧠 [Longitudinal NACC Data](https://github.com/Jemoka/nacc_exploration/): What happens when you have a lot of very little features, and you are asked to accurately predict alzhimer's?
 Transformers go brrrrr.
 Done at UC Davis Engineering.
 * 🙊 [chat-whisper](https://github.com/talkbank/chat-whisper): End-to-end clinical disfluency analysis, but with OpenAI Whisper.
 Done with CMU PsyLing and the Pittsburg Supercomputer.